Three Witnesses: Early association with Smith

 Oliver Cowdery was a schoolteacher and an early convert to Mormonism who served as scribe while Smith dictated the Book of Mormon.

 Cowdery had been offered a teaching position in the Palmyra area in 1828.
-Possibly because of Hyrum Smith’s connection with the teacher’s committee.
-Cowdery rented a room from Joseph Smith Sr. and Lucy Mack Smith.
+Cowdery rented a room from Joseph Smith Sr. and Lucy Mack Smith, possibly because of fellow teacher Hyrum Smith’s connection with the teacher’s committee.

 In early 1829, his growing interest in the stories circulating about the golden plates led him to "deep study all day, and it had been put into [his] heart that [he] would have the privilege of writing for Joseph."
-Cowdery left Palmyra for Harmony in spring of 1829 to meet Joseph Smith, stopping in Fayette to meet with his long-time friend, David Whitmer.
+Cowdery left Palmyra for Harmony, Pennsylvania in spring of 1829 to meet Joseph Smith, stopping in Fayette to meet with his long-time friend, David Whitmer.
+Cowdery would write several letters to Whitmer to report on the translation.
+He eventually requested to use the Whitmer family home to finish the translation.

-Cowdery would write several letters to Whitmer to report on the translation and eventually requested to use his home to finish the translation.
-He would write down the dictation of the Book of Mormon in about three months; additionally, he would copy nearly the entire manuscript to prepare for publication later that fall.
+Cowdery wrote down the dictation of the Book of Mormon in about three months; additionally, he would copy nearly the entire manuscript to prepare for publication later that fall.

 Cowdery would later recount that he had experienced two other important visions before his Three Witness testimony; Cowdery said that he and Smith were ordained by laying of hands by John the Baptist in May 1829, after which they had baptized each other in the Susquehanna River.
 Later that year, Cowdery and Smith had gone into the forest and prayed "until a glorious light encircled us, and as we arose on account of the light, three persons stood before us dressed in white, their faces beaming with glory."
 They identified the three persons as apostles Peter, James and John, who similarly ordained them to the Melchizedek priesthood.